cribktep/ArxivLogicAutomation/README.md

 ****************************************************************************************************************************************

-I am Cribktep, for personal reasons I had to leave the logical, mathematical and computer sciences a few years of my life, but now I am active again and with more desire than ever to re-inject them into my life, to share, help, learn and acquire more knowledge.

 In this repository I will be leaving designs, programs, algorithms that I have been generating in these years and what I will continue generating in this new stage for me, to share with the community my knowledge and have a hosting site for them.

 Everything that you dump in this repository has a Creative Commons Attribution license, that is, the referenced source code